raballew/okd-the-hard-way/docs/02-services.md

 nodes in the virtual network.
 These services and several ports need to be configured in the firewall.
 Port 6443 is used by the Kubernetes Application Programming Interface (API) and port 22623 is related to the MachineConfig service of the cluster.
-The service the runs the HTTP server is uses port 8080.
+The service that runs the HTTP server uses port 8080.

 ```shell
 [root@services ~]# firewall-cmd --add-port={6443/tcp,8080/tcp,22623/tcp} --permanent